Elvis Presley (album): Artwork

 The cover is ranked number 40 on Rolling Stone's list of the 100 greatest album covers, published in 1991.
 The photograph of Elvis was taken at the Fort Homer Hesterly Armory in Tampa, Florida, on July 31, 1955.
 Initially, it was thought that Popsie Randolph took the image featured on the front cover, since the album only credited one photographer.
 However, in August 2002, Joseph A. Tunzi documented that the actual photographer was William V. "Red" Robertson of Robertson & Fresch.
 The Popsie credit attributed to the album only applied to a series of photos featured on the back cover, taken in New York City in early December 1955, shortly after Presley had signed with RCA Victor.
 Tunzi was quoted in the Tampa Tribune as saying, "Forget about Popsie.
 Popsie did not take that photo."

 The graphic and photo were also used on an EP and a double-EP comprising songs from this album, also released in March 1956.

 The design was echoed by the Clash for the front of their 1979 album London Calling; that cover is number 39 on the Rolling Stone list of 100 greatest album covers noted previously.
-Other acts of cover homage include F-Punk by Big Audio Dynamite in 1995 and Reintarnation in 2006 by k.d. lang, and Chumbawamba's controversial single "Tony Blair".
+Other acts of cover homage include F-Punk by Big Audio Dynamite in 1995, Reintarnation in 2006 by k.d. lang, Chumbawamba's controversial single "Tony Blair," and Cliff Richard’s 2018 album Rise Up.

 Reissues

 RCA first reissued the original 12 track album on compact disc in 1984.
-This issue, in reprocessed (fake) stereo sound, was quickly withdrawn and the disc was reissued in original mono.
+This issue, in reprocessed (fake) stereo sound, was quickly withdrawn and the disc was reissued in original monophonic.
 In 1999, RCA reissued the album with an altered running order, adding on six bonus tracks from three non-album singles, including the chart-toppers "Heartbreak Hotel" and "I Want You, I Need You, I Love You".
-In 2005, the album was reissued again, remastered using DSD technology with the six bonus tracks appended in standard fashion.
-A two-disc set was released on the Follow That Dream collectors label on August 15, 2006, with bonus tracks and numerous alternate takes.
+In 2005, the album was reissued again, remastered using DSD technology with the original sequencing restored and the six bonus tracks appended to the end of the disc.
+A two CD set was released on the Follow That Dream collectors label on August 15, 2006, with bonus tracks and numerous alternate takes.